p1ass/mdtopdf/README.md

-# pandoc-docker 🐳
+# mdtopdf 🐳

-pandoc-docker is the  pandoc docker image for converting markdown to PDF using TeX typesetting.
+mdtopdf is the pandoc docker image for converting markdown to PDF using TeX typesetting.

 ## Examples